POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 b.
 Overseas Employment Certificate (OEC)

 The OEC, also known as the exit clearance/pass, is a document that certifies that you are legally registered under the POEA.
-All OFWs are required to have an OEC when leaving or returning to work in another country.
+All OFWs must have an OEC when leaving or returning to work in another country.
 As an added feature, you can use it to avoid paying travel taxes and airport terminal fees.

 How Much Will It Cost To Go Through a POEA-Accredited Agency To Get a Job in Australia?